Disney World Disability Access Service

 Many of them are just as fun as the hotels and have game rooms along with pools that kids love.
 In this way, you will have the quiet and comfort of home while still enjoying your vacation to the max!

 The autism friendly vacation homes and townhome options are within 15 minutes drive of Disney World and all offer creature comforts you can’t find in a hotel room.
 You can cook, do laundry, have your own private space and enjoy your family vacation.

 Your Autistic Child’s Best Disney World Vacation Plan

-Walt Disney World is known the world over as a top notch family destination.
-For most guests, planning is easy and exciting.
-The biggest questions are what to wear and where to dine.
+Walt Disney World is known worldwide as a top-notch family destination.
+The biggest questions people often ask are what to wear and where to dine.
 However, for guests living with special needs, the excitement can be tempered with concerns.
-Crowds, noise, and change of routine can cause problems for children with autism, and trigger a meltdown caused by overstimulation.
+Crowds, noise, and change of routine can cause problems for children with autism, and trigger a meltdown caused by over-stimulation.